Swinburne University of Technology

 - Demonstrate professionalism, integrity, ethical conduct, professional accountability and a deep awareness of professional practices in a global and sustainable context.

-- Apply business fundamentals to the analysis, design and operation of a business model using appropriate business methods and tools, applied in a variety of contexts.
+- Apply business fundamentals to the analysis, design and operation of a business model using appropriate business methods and tools, which are applied in a variety of contexts.

 - Apply knowledge of research principles and methods to plan and execute a piece of research with some independence.